 To qualify for surgery through the SNAP program, dogs and cats must be between 3 months and 7 years old.
 Rabbits must be at least 6 months and no older than 5 years.

-Please note: The Spay/Neuter Assistance Program (SNAP) at the WHS Green Bay Campus is temporarily on hold as we continue our hiring search for a Shelter Veterinarian.
+Please note: The Spay/Neuter Assistance Program (SNAP) at the WHS Green Bay and Racine Campuses are temporarily on hold.
 We are truly sorry for the inconvenience!
 Low-cost spay/neuter services are offered at our Spay/Neuter Clinic located in West Allis.
-Please check back soon for updates!

 To qualify for the low-income tier, you must demonstrate financial need by presenting one of the following: